IDAES/idaes-pse/docs/user_guide/commands/index.rst

 idaes command
 -------------
-The base `idaes` command does not do anything by itself, beside set some shared configuration values.
+The base `idaes` command does not do anything by itself, besides set some shared configuration values.
 All the real work is done by one of the subcommands, each of which is described on a separate page below.